demigecko/CarND-Advanced-Lane-Lines/README.md

     background = np.ones(warped.shape, dtype="uint8") * 0
     subtracted_image = cv2.subtract(warped, background)
 ```
 Here's the all test images after my image process steps.
-As you can see, the signal-to-noise ratio is much higher.
+As you can see, the signal-to-noise ratio is good.

 ![alt text][image3-1]

-#### 4. [Criteria] Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used the four functions `find_lane_pixels` , `fit_polynomial`,  `search_around_poly` and  that Udacity provided in our leanring process.
+I used the four functions `find_lane_pixels` , `fit_polynomial`,  `search_around_poly`  that Udacity provided in our leanring process.

 It is import to trace all the input the output in each function, and thier processing flow